Property Management Company Fees Explained: Costs, Charges, and Value

 | Property Management Fees | Self-Managing |

-| Landlords pay a monthly or percentage-based fee for professional management services. | No fees are paid, but landlords handle all tasks themselves, which costs time and effort. |
+| Landlords pay a monthly or a certain percentage fee for industrial services. | Landlords handle all the jobs that they pay for, for free, but this costs time and energy. |

 | Landlords have less direct control over daily management decisions and timelines. | Landlords maintain full control over all property decisions and management practices. |